isomerpages/ogp-poe-weiping/pages/Take Assessment.md

 variant: markdown
 description: Take this assessment to check if you may be suffering from Presbycusis.
 ---
+### Take this assessment to check if you may be suffering from Presbycusis.

 <input type="checkbox"> Have trouble understanding what people are saying over the telephone <br>
 <input type="checkbox"> Find it hard to follow conversations when two or more people are talking <br>
 <input type="checkbox"> Often ask people to repeat what they are saying <br>